ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 In most cases, rotating credentials is a straight-forward process:

 1. Generate a replacement service credential.
-For more information, see [How can I generate service credentials?](#find-service-credentials-iam)
+For more information, see [How can I generate service credentials?](#find-service-credentials-iam).

 1. Replace the current credential with the newly generated credential.

 1. Delete the no-longer-used service credential.

 However, when you rotate the credentials for a replication, if you are using legacy credentials in the replication document,